I Am the Messiah

 I Am the Messiah is the only album by MC Honky, released in 2002.
-Supposedly a middle-age disc jockey from Silverlake, California, MC Honky is promoted by, and widely considered to be, Mark Oliver Everett (or "E") of Eels.
+Supposedly a middle-age disc jockey from Silverlake, California, MC Honky is a character played by Mark Oliver Everett (or "E") of Eels.

 To support the album, an actor would open Eels shows as Honky, to "prove" that he and E were two separate persons.
 E and MC Honky also engaged in a comic feud on the Internet, in which E hoped MC Honky would catch SARS.

 The creator of the MC Honky artwork and videos is Ivan Brunetti.

 Guests on the album include Eels drummer Butch, Eels bassist Koool G Murder, and Joey Waronker.
 An animated music video was made for "Sonnet No. 3 (Like a Duck)" and included on the enhanced CD.